Burgestrand/Hallon/README.markdown

 ### Hallon only supports one session per process
 You can only keep one session with Spotify alive at a time in the same process, due to a limitation of `libspotify`.

+### Hallon only supports Ruby 1.9 on YARV
+If it happens to work on any other platform or version, consider it black magic.

 ### Hallon is licensed under GNU AGPL
 Hallon is licensed under the [GNU AGPL](http://www.gnu.org/licenses/agpl-3.0.html), which is a very special license:
 > If you are releasing your program under the GNU AGPL, and it can interact with users over a network, the program should offer its source to those users in some way.
 For example, if your program is a web application, its interface could display a “Source” link that leads users to an archive of the code.
 The GNU AGPL is flexible enough that you can choose a method that's suitable for your specific program—see section 13 for details.